AB-CE/abce/doc/installation.rst

 Installation Windows
 --------------------

-- windows currently is under development and not fully functional
+- windows currently is under development and not fully tested

 1. Install the python-anaconda distribution from https://continuum.io/downloads (You can also install python and numpy/scipy by hand)